zkochan/zkochan.github.io/_posts/2015-05-04-best-front-end-mvc-framework-in-2015.markdown

 ---
 layout: post
-title:  "Best framework for writing single-page applications"
+title:  "What is the best front-end MVC framework in 2015?"
 date:   2015-05-04 18:27:00
-categories: single-page-app
+categories: mvc
 comments: true
 ---